What’s the difference?

-Paddling also consumes a lot of our personal time: whether it’s hiking or paddling up a creek to see what’s in the back of the valley, running whitewater, packrafting, paddle boarding, heading out into storms for some down wind runs, playing on the coast, and looking for new water- any water, to put a paddle craft in and explore.
+Paddling also consumes a lot of our personal time: whether it’s hiking or paddling up a creek to see what’s in the back of the valley, running whitewater, packrafting, paddle boarding, heading out into storms for some down wind runs, playing on the coast, traveling to gain more knowledge in surf, rock gardens tideraces, and looking for new water- any water, to put a paddle craft in and explore.

-What all of this means most to us is a dedication to and intimacy of sea kayaking and more generally paddling.
+What all of this means most to us is a dedication to and intimacy of paddling: sea kayaking, river kayaking, paddleboarding and packrafting.
 With this combination we hope to offer the safest and most memorable experience possible, providing a positive introduction and springboard for those who’ve never experienced paddle sports before and to continue to stoke the fire for those more experienced.

-Our passion for exploration and natural beauty, desire for adventure, and need to be outdoors and active, brought me to Alaska and into the world of sea kayaking.
-Getting people on the water allows me to share the adventure of exploring this amazingly beautiful environment and to reveal the depth and richness to be discovered and acquired within this sport.
+Our passion for exploration and natural beauty, desire for adventure, and need-yes need, to be outdoors and active, brought me to Alaska and into the world of sea kayaking and paddling in general.
+Getting people on the water allows me to share the adventure of exploring this amazingly beautiful environment and to reveal the depth and richness to be discovered and acquired within these sports.